Xevious202/DevNet_Associate_Anki/README.md

   - 1.8.f Merge and handling conflicts
   - 1.8.g diff

-### 2.0 Understanding and Using APIs 20% | No Cards Created
+### 2.0 Understanding and Using APIs 20% | 64 Cards Created
 - 2.1 Construct a REST API request to accomplish a task given API documentation
 - 2.2 Describe common usage patterns related to webhooks
 - 2.3 Identify the constraints when consuming APIs
-- 2.4 Explain common HTTP response codes associated with REST APIs
+- 2.4 Explain common HTTP response codes associated with REST APIs | 64 "API", "HTML"
 - 2.5 Troubleshoot a problem given the HTTP response code, request and API documentation
 - 2.6 Identify the parts of an HTTP response (response code, headers, body)
 - 2.7 Utilize common API authentication mechanisms: basic, custom token, and API keys